 Passionate about different styles of music, she sang in early music ensembles, vocal groups singing romantic and modern music and a women’s close harmony group, led by Tijs Krammer (Montezuma’s Revenge) and composer/singer Jetse Bremer (Nederlands Kamerkoor).
 Anke sang with the double quartet choir and instrumentalists, the Margaretha Consort (videos on Youtube Lotti’s Crucifixus and Buxtehude’s Membra Jesu Nostri, e.g. ad genua).

 Anke’s teaching and conducting activities are rooted in her passion for enabling singers of all levels to free their voices.
 At her home in Southwest France she teaches her ‘Vocal Workouts’.
 These small group singing workshops can include singers from beginners to more experienced singers.
 Sessions focus on breath control and the participants become researchers, exploring their bodies and vocal space to produce this often elusive thing called voice.
-This almost scientific exploration at the start of the workshop reduces anxiety and makes it possible for even the least experienced of the group to ‘perform’ a song for the others in order to work on it.
+This almost scientific exploration at the start of the workshop reduces anxiety and makes it possible for even the least experienced of the group to perform a song for the others.

-With her love of different musical styles, she performs with pianist Margaret Griffiths (baroque, classical, opera).
-She is lead singer of the band Taste of Tartas (with Hammond virtuoso and composer Peter Duiverman and percussionist Rémy Bacharach), and forms the duo Sweet Jazz with guitarist / singer Angela Christian (BBC Big Band Orchestra, Sid Laurence Orchestra).
+With her love of different musical styles, she performs with pianist Margaret Griffiths and soprano Carol Durman (baroque, classical, opera, musical).
+She is lead singer of the band Taste of Tartas (with Hammond virtuoso and composer Peter Duiverman and percussionist Rémy Bacharach), and with Duiverman forms the duo Musica Sognata (vocals, piano).
+She is Sweet Jazz with guitarist / singer Angela Christian (BBC Big Band Orchestra, Sid Laurence Orchestra).

 Anke speaks four languages and is also a writer for various magazines about life in France.
 She is the author of the books Peking Duck (1999) about the 1997 Peking to Paris Rally and Frisse [Fresh] Start in La Douce France (2017).
 She combines her two passions (language and music) in writing about music history, making original connections between past and present.